oasis-tcs/odata-specs/odata-temporal-ext/temp/odata-temporal-ext-v4.0.md

 period, including all time slices of the related departments within the application-time period of each employee time slice.

 d\.
-Change a department\'s budget in the past, present, or future.
+Change a department's budget in the past, present, or future.

 e\.
 Change an employee's association to a department in the past, present, or future.